-R_ReadConsole prints the given prompt at the console and then does a fgets(3)-like operation, transferring up to buffen characters into the buffer buf.
-The last two bytes should be set to $"\n\0"$ to preserve sanity.
+R_ReadConsole prints the given prompt at the console and then does a fgets(3)-like operation, writing up to buffen bytes into the buffer buf.
+The last of the bytes written should be "\0".
+When there is enough space in the buffer to hold the full input line including the line terminator, the line terminator should be included.
+Otherwise, the rest of the line should be returned in subsequent calls to R_ReadConsole.
+The last call should return data terminated by the line terminator.
 If hist is non-zero, then the line should be added to any command history which is being maintained.
-The return value is 0 is no input is available and >0 otherwise.
+The return value is 0 if no input is available and >0 otherwise.